 In negotiations and mediations of litigated cases where parties use this process, each side customarily justifies its positions with wild claims about the BATNA values.
 So each side has to concoct a series of cockamamie stories about why its case is so great and why the other side would get trashed if they went to trial.
 As they make a series of concessions, lawyers tell new stories that maintain the same basic fiction while creating new rationalizations for their moves in the counteroffer dance.
 Sometimes mediators help make up these stories to move the process along.
 In many cases, after the first few rounds of offers, lawyers don’t even bother making up stories allegedly related to BATNAs.
 Instead, the process is purely an exchange of numbers devoid of any rationale other than as a tactic to maximize partisan advantage.
 Lawyers perform this charade even when they know that there is a good chance that the case would not go to trial, considering that only a tiny proportion of cases actually are tried.

 This is where the pains come in.
-Everyone knows that these stories are fibs.
-If you gave truth serum to the lawyers, they would admit that they don’t believe their own arguments.
+Everyone knows that these stories are exaggerations at best and fibs at worst.
+If you gave truth serum to the lawyers, they would admit that they don’t really believe their own arguments.

 So why do they do it?
 Because everybody does it.
 It’s expected.
 It’s just “puffing.”
 They would feel like suckers if they didn’t do it.
 They would see themselves as bad lawyers, failing to protect their clients.
 They fear losing financial rewards and professional opportunities if they don’t get good results for clients.
 Some combination of these reasons.